New grad nurse: ICU vs med-surg for your first job

 ICU → CRNA

 This is the most structured pipeline in nursing.
-The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires a minimum of one year of critical care RN experience for admission to nurse anesthesia programs, with the definition of critical care requiring routine management of invasive hemodynamic monitors, cardiac assist devices, mechanical ventilation, or vasoactive infusions.
+The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires a minimum of one year of full-time critical care RN experience for admission to nurse anesthesia programs, and the experience must be current – programs generally expect that year to fall within 18 months of your application.
+COA defines a critical care area as one where the nurse routinely manages invasive hemodynamic monitors, cardiac assist devices, mechanical ventilation, or vasoactive infusions.
 Med-surg experience does not qualify.

-In practice, most competitive CRNA applicants have 2–4 years of ICU experience, hold CCRN certification (required or strongly preferred by approximately 70% of programs), and have worked in surgical ICU, cardiac ICU, or a level 1 trauma center.
+In practice, most competitive CRNA applicants have 2–4 years of ICU experience and have worked in surgical ICU, cardiac ICU, or a level 1 trauma center.
+CCRN certification is worth planning for, though it is not the near-universal requirement it is sometimes described as: roughly half of accredited programs require it outright, and some of those that do will let you earn it during your first year in the program.
 New grads entering the ICU who are targeting CRNA should plan for a 3–5 year runway from graduation to CRNA program start.

 See our full guide to getting into CRNA school for the complete application timeline.